Step 12. Specify Guest Processing Settings

 At the Guest Processing step of the wizard, enable and configure guest OS processing.

 Guest OS processing involves application-aware processing that allows creation of transactionally consistent replicas and guest file system indexing (however, indexing is not available for replicas).
-In its turn, application-aware processing includes transaction log backup, log truncation, execution of custom scripts and guest OS file exclusions.
+In its turn, application-aware processing includes log truncation, execution of custom scripts and guest OS file exclusions.
 For more information on guest processing, see the Guest Processing section.

 To be able to use guest processing, you must also configure user accounts to access guest OSes and guest interaction proxies.